InterfaceConsciousness/interfaceconsciousness.github.io/_pages/about.md

 ## Overview

-Our lab **rethinks consciousness** as a phenomenological bridge, positioning agent-networks as dynamic interfaces to the relational substrate (RS) of reality.
+Our lab **rethinks consciousness** as a phenomenological bridge, in terms for an agent's interface with a relational substrate (RS).
 This approach leverages philosophical reasoning, mathematical phenomenology, and modern AI techniques to create a constellation of research projects that are _theoretically robust, empirically grounded, and computationally implementable_.

 The study of consciousness should be **driven by science and technology**.
 Throughout our research projects, we aim to analyze, design, and optimize interfaces, akin to engineering materials in chemistry: just as specific molecular structures determine how an organism detects and responds to the chemical world, interfaces shape how an agent perceives and interacts with RS.